triton-inference-server/server/docs/examples/jetson/concurrency_and_dynamic_batching/README.md

 ]
 ```

 You can change the count of allowed inferences for the same model instance and observe how it affects performance in _Model 'peoplenet' Stats_ and _TOTAL INFERENCE TIME_.
-Note that on Jetson we dont recommend setting values too high: for instance, on a device like a Jetson Xavier AGX we don't recommend setting the number larger than 6.
+Note that on Jetson we don't recommend setting values too high: for instance, on a device like a Jetson Xavier AGX we don't recommend setting the number larger than 6.
 The values in the range 1-3 are optimal.

 While trying out different values, note how it affects total inference time as well as some inference statistics (like queue and compute times)

 ## Demonstration case 2: Dynamic batching

 For models that support batching, Triton implements multiple scheduling and batching algorithms that combine individual inference requests together to improve inference throughput.
-In this example, we want to demonstrate how enbling automatic dynamic batching affects inference performance.
+In this example, we want to demonstrate how enabling automatic dynamic batching affects inference performance.

 ### Running the sample